Webs of stars or how to triangulate free sums of point configurations: Every sum-triangulation triangulates the free sum

-\phantomsection From any two triangulations $\triangle_P$ and $\triangle_Q$ of our point configurations $P$ and $Q$, we wish to construct sum-triangulations of $P\oplus Q$.
+From any two triangulations $\triangle_P$ and $\triangle_Q$ of our point configurations $P$ and~$Q$, we wish to construct sum-triangulations of $P\oplus Q$.
 In our description we will end up with a $P$-sum-triangulation.
 To obtain a $Q$-sum triangulation the roles of $P$ and $Q$ need to be interchanged.

-Before we start we need to discuss a notational issue.
+Before we start we need to discuss an issue concerning our notation.
 So far we considered the situation where we already have a triangulation of the free sum.
 In this case, via the definition \eqref{def:sigma_P}, each simplex in the triangulation of the free sum gives rise to one simplex in each summand.
 In Section \ref{sec:constructing} it was shown that this yields triangulations of both summands.
 If we want to revert this procedure it is clear, however, that not each simplex in $\triangle_P$ can be matched with any other simplex in $\triangle_Q$ in order to arrive at a simplex of sum triangulation.
 For instance, in Figure~\ref{fig:example:2nd_sum:a} the $1$-simplex $[1,2]$ in $\triangle_P$ cannot be paired with the $1$-simplex $[0,1]$ in $\triangle_Q$.
-Nonetheless, in order to avoid more cumbersome notation, in this section we use the notation $\sigma_P$ to denote some simplex in $\triangle_P$ and $\sigma_Q$ to denote some simplex in $\triangle_Q$, even if there is no ``common'' pre-image $\sigma$ in the free sum triangulation from which both descend via \eqref{def:sigma_P}.
+Nonetheless, in order to avoid more cumbersome notation, in this section we write $\sigma_P$, $\sigma_Q$ to denote some simplices in $\triangle_P$ and $\triangle_Q$, respectively, and we also write $\sigma := \sigma_P\oplus\sigma_Q$ for their direct sum, even though a priori there is no free sum triangulation with a ``common'' pre-image $\sigma$ from which $\sigma_P$,~$\sigma_Q$ could have descended via \eqref{def:sigma_P}.